Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Experiment Setup

 After the model has been trained, it is tested on a separate set where the predictive features are derived from the historical data from the creation of the repository to 6 months (i.e., 180 days) prior to the final recorded commit.
 The model tries to predict the candidate methods that are the most likely to be co-changed, and the prediction is compared with the labels based on the co-changes that happened in the last 6 months (i.e., 180 days).

 The timeline shown in Figure \ref{img:train-test-periods} indicates that the training and testing datasets are not overlapping and are distinct sets of time-sequential data.
 This approach is common in time-series forecasting or when dealing with data where temporal dynamics are important~\cite{timeserieseval}, ensuring that the model is evaluated on data it has not seen during training and providing a measure of how well it can generalize to new, unseen data.
+We selected a 12-month training period and a 6-month testing period based on preliminary trial experiments on three projects.
+This configuration provided a stable and sufficient number of labelled instances for both model training and evaluation.

+In our setting, each training or testing instance corresponds to a ranking list constructed for a query method, where candidate methods are ranked based on their likelihood of co-change.
+Ranking lists whose candidates all have zero co-change labels are excluded, as they provide no learning information for ranking and are uninformative for evaluation.
+As a result, even for large repositories, the number of ranking lists is bounded.
+Table~\ref{tab:dataset_stats} reports the descriptive statistics of the ranking lists across all 150 projects for both the training and testing sets.
+Both the training and testing datasets are constructed using a 6-month labeling window, which leads to comparable numbers of ranking lists in the two sets.

+To ensure a fair and consistent comparison across models, we tune hyperparameters using a validation set derived exclusively from the training data.
+Specifically, we randomly reserve 10\% of the training instances as a validation set and perform grid search to select hyperparameters that maximize NDCG on this validation set.
+The testing data is not used at any stage of model selection or parameter tuning.
+All models are tuned under the same protocol, ensuring that performance differences are attributable to model capability rather than favorable parameter choices.
+The full list of optimized hyperparameters for each model is provided in Section \ref{sec:bg}.